 For that reason, as soon as Face ID released to the public, users asked Apple to add the ability for Face ID to record multiple faces, just like Touch ID allowed numerous fingerprints.
 But for most of its first year, Face ID and Apple disappointed us.

-But iOS 12 finally changes that.
+But iOS & iPadOS finally change that.

 The short answer is yes!